Residence Hall Policies

 Microwave ovens are not permitted in student rooms.
 The residence halls have microwaves in the kitchen areas for student use.
 Violation of this policy may result in disciplinary action and a $50.00 fine.

 All individuals using injection needles are required to properly dispose of them to prevent students, visitors and custodial staff from accidental needle-sticks and injury.
-This means placing used needles in a red biohazard sharps container, available through the Student Health Center upon request.
-The biohazard containers containing used needles, should be returned to the Student Health Center for disposal; do not place these items in trash cans.
-Contact the Student Health Center, x4292, for further information.
+Refer to the Student Health Services website for information on proper needle disposal expectations.

 Because a residence hall is home to a number of students, excessive or continual noise coming from any area will not be tolerated.
 Students are strongly encouraged to talk to peers responsible for excessive noise.
 Habitual or serious violations of the noise policy may result in disciplinary action for the individual(s) involved.
 House councils may elect to determine set quiet hours or finals quiet hours for the building.
 These hours will be posted on each floor.